Skip to Content

 • Define edge cases and how to handle them

-• Specify output formats (especially for summaries)
+• Specify output formats (especially for summaries and reports)

-• List any protected domains or exceptions
+• List any exceptions or things to skip

-See Prompts Reference for a detailed guide.
+See Prompts for a detailed guide on writing effective instructions.

-Importing configuration
+Importing a configuration

 1. Click Import Config in the header

-2. Paste your JSON configuration
+2. Paste the configuration

 3. The form will populate with the imported settings